 - 16.2″ Liquid Retina XDR display

-Why it’s great for data science: The M4 Pro handles pandas, NumPy, and scikit-learn workflows faster than most Intel alternatives.
-Apple’s MLX framework provides native GPU acceleration for deep learning, though you’ll miss CUDA for some specialized libraries.
+Why it’s great for data science: The M5 Pro handles pandas, NumPy, and scikit-learn workflows faster than virtually any Intel or AMD alternative at this price.
+Apple’s MLX framework has matured significantly, providing native GPU acceleration for deep learning with growing library support.
+The jump from 512GB to 1TB base storage is a welcome change for data scientists.

 Considerations: Some data science tools still have better Linux/Windows support.
 CUDA-dependent workflows won’t run natively.
-Price is premium.
+Starting price increased $200 over the M4 Pro generation, though you get double the base storage.

-The Dell XPS 16 combines Intel’s latest Core Ultra processors with NVIDIA RTX graphics in a sleek, professional package.
+The 2025 Dell XPS 16 combines Intel’s Core Ultra processors with NVIDIA RTX 5060 graphics in a sleek, professional package.
 It’s the Windows laptop I recommend most often to data scientists who need CUDA support.
+(Note: Dell’s 2026 XPS 16 dropped discrete graphics in favor of Intel Arc integrated — stick with the 2025 model if you need GPU compute.)

 Key specs: